 - Round robin.
 Each team debates every other team.
 This can be done over a period of time. - Preliminary rounds (usually three) leading to an elimination bracket (quarterfinals or semifinals).
 All teams are guaranteed, regardless of records, to debate at least the number of preliminary rounds.
-The top four or eight teams are then selected for semifinals or quarterfinals.
+The top eight or four teams are then selected for quarterfinals or semifinals.